HomeEuropean ToursIceland ToursIceland Guide

 Landscape en route to the village of Seydisfjordur in the Icelandic East Fjords

-Iceland’s eastern fjords feel remote and undiscovered.
-As an epic escape into action and adventure, you can find pristine hiking trails and wander the waters far off the headlands.
-Seabirds and soaring cliffs capture the essence of the coastline with dazzling rhyolite reflected in the sunlight.
-Waterfalls thunder, small towns offer a charming look at local culture, and emerald ponds bring a touch of a new color to the landscape, highlighting the majesty of encircling fjords.
+Sea birds and soaring cliffs capture the essence of the coastline, with dazzling rhyolite reflected in the sunlight.
+Waterfalls thunder, small towns offer a charming look at local culture, and emerald ponds bring a touch of color to the landscape, highlighting the majesty of encircling fjords.

 Recommended Length of Stay: 2-3 days